vmstio/vmstio/docs.vmst.io/content/tos.md

 When you authorize an application to use your account, depending on the scope of permissions you approve, it may access your public profile information, your following list, your followers, your lists, all your posts, and your favorites.

 Applications can never access your e-mail address or password.

+## Moving Away

+You may close your Mastodon account or move it to another instance at any time.
+You may also [redirect users from your profile](https://docs.joinmastodon.org/user/moving/#migration) here to your identity on your new instance.
+You are in control of your identity and your social graph on Mastodon (and other federated instances), but the administrators here control your ability to use this instance and to interact with its users.

 ## Usage by Children